-1 dead, 4 hurt in LA-area mountain ice disaster
+1 dead, 4 hurt in Los Angeles-area mountain ice disaster

-Bernard Peters of the Los Angeles County Fire Department says the five were found Saturday at the 7,000-foot level east of Angeles Crest Highway in the Angeles National Forest.
+The accident in what is known as an ice chute was reported around 11 a.m. at Islip Saddle, a hiking area about 7,000 feet high in the San Gabriel Mountains northeast of Los Angeles, authorities said.

-The area is called the Islip Saddle.
-It’s about 20 miles north of Azusa.
+At least one hiker managed to contact members of a search and rescue team from Ventura County who were training in the area, and they notified the Los Angeles County Sheriff’s Department, sheriff’s Lt.
+Thomas Reid said.

-He says one person was pronounced dead at the scene.
-Another was airlifted to a hospital in critical condition with head and back injuries and hypothermia.
+One person died at the scene, and one was airlifted to a hospital in critical condition with head and back injuries, said Bernard Peters, supervising dispatcher with the Los Angeles County Fire Department.

 Most Read Stories